Vital information about safe infant feeding in emergency situations.

 - Relactate (start breastfeeding again when you’ve stopped or nearly stopped)

-- Cup feed (if breastfeeding is not an option or mom/baby are separated, cups are easiest to clean when resources are scare)
+- Cup feed (when baby is fed expressed milk or formula, cups are easiest to clean when resources are scare)

 World Health Organization:

-- Infant Feeding in Emergencies: A Guide for Mothers (EU/ICP/LVNG 01 02 08).
+- (this is an older resource) Infant Feeding in Emergencies: A Guide for Mothers (EU/ICP/LVNG 01 02 08).
 From: Programme for Nutrition Policy, Infant Feeding and Food Security.
 Geneva: World Health Organization, 1997.